LogtalkDotOrg/logtalk3/scripts/NOTES.md

 	shell script for automating running unit tests e.g. in the `examples` and `tests` directories; it recurses through all sub-directories of the current directory looking for either `tester.lgt` or `tester.logtalk` files;
-	besides test results, this script also reports compilation warnings and errors (please note that, depending on the tests and on the compilation mode, these warnings and errors might be expected);
+	in its default output format, it reports, besides test results, compilation warnings and errors (please note that, depending on the tests and on the compilation mode, these warnings and errors might be expected);
-	know issue: the output of some of the multi-threading examples may interfere with the computation of the test/skipped/passed/failed totals;
+	it can also write test results in the TAP and xUnit formats, generating files that can then be processed by continuous integration servers; know issue: the output of some of the multi-threading examples may interfere with the computation of the test/skipped/passed/failed totals;
 	you can use this script on Windows operating-systems by installing Git for